Display user identity

-Displays the user and group names and numeric IDs, of the calling process, to the standard output.
+Outputs the user and group names and numeric IDs, of the calling process, to the standard output.

-real and effective IDs are different, both are displayed, otherwise only the real ID is displayed.
+If the real and effective IDs are different, both are ooutput, otherwise only the real ID is output.

-user (login name or user ID) is specified, the user and group IDs of that user are displayed.
-In this case, the
+user (login name or user ID) is specified, the user and group IDs of that user are output ( the

 | full name of the user.

 | effective user ID

 | group IDs (effective, real and supplementary) as white-space separated numbers.|